 - 1. Scotch Doubles: - a.
-Open communication/coaching IS permitted between teammates during their turn at the table.
-However, the non-shooting player must remain in or at his/her chair and may not approach the table. - b.
+Open communication/coaching IS permitted between teammates during their turn at the table and can be initiated by either player.
+Players can communicate during the exchange of players at a table, but players must return to their seats after making a shot.
+And, the non-shooting player must remain in or at his/her chair and may not approach the table. - b.
 Communication/coaching cannot result in slower than normal play.
 As a general guide, there should be no more than 45 seconds between each shot.
-If a team consistently uses more than 45 seconds between shots, the opposing team may summon a referee to monitor the match and the referee may institute delayed progress rulings at any time per section A8.
+If a team consistently uses more than 45 seconds between shots, the opposing team may summon a referee to monitor the match and the referee may institute delayed progress rulings at any time per section A8. - c.
+The non-shooting player cannot touch the table with their cue, their hand, etc. in an attempt to provide information for the upcoming shot.
+And can only offer verbal advice.